 Diamond is accepting rapid proposals for COVID-19 related research – see below for details.

 Diamond is currently operating to keep staff and users safe.

 The working levels we have defined are different from the UK government levels - they are defined in this way:

-Currently at Level 2: We will attempt to schedule cancelled AP27 experiments that are feasible under Level 2 conditions.
-This means: Limited user presence on site, 1 or 2 users at the beamline at any time.
+Level 2: We will attempt to schedule cancelled AP27 experiments that are feasible under Level 2 conditions.
+This means: Limited user presence on site, maximum 2 users at the beamline at any time.
 Limited staff presence.
 Strict social distancing and working protocols.
 Possibly beam available into the weekend.
 Staff will not be expected to be on site in the evenings or at the weekend.

 Level 1: Experiments which require operation at Level 1 (normal user operation) are unlikely to be scheduled, and Principal Investigators are encouraged to re-apply with a simplified experiment when the next call opens.

 When a new call for proposals is made, experiments will be assessed for their feasibility at the expected operating Level.